Umbrella Insurance for Auto: Extra Liability Protection Explained

 Scenario 3: The Backyard Accident

 A homeowner hosts a party and a guest suffers a serious fall, leading to a $700,000 lawsuit.
 The homeowners policy covers $250,000.
-The umbrella picks up the $450,000 difference — a perfect example of umbrella coverage going beyond the auto policy entirely.
+The umbrella picks up the $450,000 difference — a perfect example of umbrella coverage going well beyond the auto policy entirely.

 Scenario 4: The Social Media Defamation Claim